retorquere/zotero-better-bibtex/site/layouts/shortcodes/preferences/advanced.md

 * No
 * Assume single-word fields to be @string vars
+* Match against the @string declarations below
-* Match against the @string vars below
+* Match against the @string declarations and their values below

 ### Citation keys